best intermediate climbing shoes

 With Zenit, La Sportiva has taken a step ahead regarding versatility and comfort.
 The shoes have a knit upper, which makes them breathable and comfortable.
 To improve the sturdiness, the shoes have a rubber midsole, which gives excellent support without taking from the performance.

 The outsole and the toe box are made of Vibram rubber technology, which is long-lasting and durable and makes the shoes flexible and supportive even in the tiniest of cracks.
-To improve heel hooks, the heels come with an injection moulded technology.
+To improve heel hook, the heels come with an injection moulded technology.
 The forefoot of the shoes has a design in which easy resoling is allowed.

 The shoes also come with a dual hook and loop closure system, which allows the shoes to fit on the feet perfectly and further adds to the comfort.
 The tongue of the shoes is lined with cotton to give the users breathability and comfort all day long.